mihirchronicles/mihirchronicles.github.io/content/bookshelf/war-of-art.md

 ---
-title: The War of Art | Winning The Inner Creative Battle by Steven Pressfield
+title: The War of Art by Steven Pressfield
 date: "2022-06-19"
 path: "/bookshelf/war-of-art"
 ---

 ## I. Brief Summary

 Pressfield investigates this inner voice which he calls “resistance” which prevents us from exploring our creative talent.
 Resistance is our biggest enemy which needs to be deeply respected because resistance will show up everywhere there is a creative battle.
 Pressfield offers unique ways to understand and overcome resistance.
 The best way to overcome resistance is to show up every day no matter how you feel or events happening around you.
 Some ideas from this book can be extreme because Pressfield for example labels family as a distraction (which I disagree with).
 But let that not be a distraction, the underlying message is still true which may allow one to cope through resistance.
 I never knew why creative pursuits were challenging until now, but more I read about practices of other influential artists, I understand that it is not unique to a particular person, but we all go through it, and frankly resistance never goes away.

 ## II.
 Big Ideas

 - The central thesis of this book is resistance is an enemy of all creatives.
 And every soul that has a body feels resistance.
 This by definition makes everyone creative.
 The ones who are empowered to pursue are the ones who are able to overcome resistance.
 To overcome resistance, a creative needs to suspend procrastination.
 - Hitler was an artist that started WWII because he was procrastinating, and, as a result of this, nobody has seen his paintings.
 (Seriously, Google his art.
 He sucked at being a decent human being but was a pretty good artist!).
 If we all pursued our creative outlet, so many of us can be set free and prevent Hitler esque events in the world.
 We can eliminate drugs, jail and misery.
 - Pressfield shows us we need to face our fears and not let those fears overtake us, not give into the resistance.
 Fear infects our creativity and prevents us from extracting the creative forces we need to create.
 Most importantly, as artists, we must be open to rejections, judgments and failures.
 All artists, even those that are best known to us, have experienced rejection.
 Use these rejections as motivation to improve your talents and skills and inspire you to love and embrace your craft even more.